sderosiaux/how-i-stay-updated/README.md

 Here is how i stay up-to-date.

+> Here, a blog post of this README I wrote after, with more details: http://ctheu.com/2016/10/23/are-you-up-to-date/

 I'm a back-end guy, but I also did a lot of front-end, so I keep my front-end knowledge up to date.
 It's always useful when I want some quick UI to query some backend.
 Working in IT, you know continuous delivery, continuous integration etc. so you must learn Continuous Learning !

 > Meaning, a lots of stuff to watch.